xbeat/Machine-Learning/README.md

 Accuracy vs. Precision: Understanding the Difference

 Accuracy and precision are often confused, but they represent distinct concepts in measurement and data analysis.
 This presentation will explore their differences using Python examples.

+## Choosing the Right Statistical Test for Your Data

+Why Care About Variable Types?

+Understanding variable types is crucial in programming and data analysis.
+It affects how we store, manipulate, and interpret data.
+Let's explore this concept with a simple Python example:

+Output: Integer: 42, Type: <class 'int'> Float: 3.14, Type: <class 'float'> String: Hello, World!, Type: <class 'str'> Boolean: True, Type: <class 'bool'>

 ## Imbalanced Stratification Techniques for Machine Learning using Python